 Being a built-in feature of the latest Windows systems, OneDrive does not require anything else to install.
 Its client app starts synchronizing as soon as the user is authenticated with the Microsoft account.
 The product is deeply integrated with MS Office suite and it simplifies saving of documents directly to the cloud.
 Continue reading →

 We are going to consider two most popular cloud storage solutions that can host your server backups: Google Drive and Google Cloud Storage.
 Are they the same?
-No, of course not: there are obvious differences in the operation principles and possibilities.
+No, of course not: there are obvious differences in the operating principles and possibilities.
 To understand the point, let’s briefly review their features.
 Continue reading →

 Google Drive is a cloud storage service from Google that offers 15GB of free storage space.
 Google Drive storage is included in all Google accounts by default.
 So you need to have Google account in order to use Google Drive.